Related Topics

-The definition of healthy eating does change a little as we age.
+Did you know the definition of healthy eating evolves as we age?
+A 20-year-old body and a 60-year-old body have different nutritional needs.
 For example, as we grow older, our metabolism slows down, so we need fewer calories than before.
-Our body also needs more of certain nutrients.
+Our body also needs more of certain nutrients the older we get.
 That means it’s more important than ever to choose foods that give us the best nutritional value.

-Explore the materials below to get tips on how to find the best foods for your body and your budget.
+Keep reading for tips on finding the best foods for your body—and your budget.

-6 tips for picking healthy food as you get older
+6 tips for picking healthy foods as you get older

 1. Know what a healthy plate looks like